Vulgarity2Elegance/React-Revision/README.md

 # React-Revision

-From React basics (Base features, syntax, concepts) to React Hooks or even React-Redux.
+My persoanl playground for React, going through from React Basic to react hooks or even to Redux.